What to do if your gift card goes missing

 ''Treat this gift card like cash.”
 This is a common warning seen printed on gift cards because when a consumer loses a gift card, its value can be gone for good.

 The features that make gift cards so convenient — their small size and the fact that you can tuck them away to use later, also make them easy to misplace, lose or even get stolen.

 So, if you lose a gift card, do you have any recourse?
 In some cases, yes.
 Merchants sometimes will issue you a new gift card — but experts say that depends on the retailer, proof that you owned the gift card and, sometimes, how hard you try.

 Lost your gift card?
 Now what?

 Policies about lost gift cards vary by retailer, but it's easiest to get a replacement card if you have the original receipt from the purchase, experts say.
-“Some retailers are pretty strict about it,” Wasz says of the receipt requirement.
 For example, Wal-Mart's lost gift card policy states you must have the original receipt.

-However, other stores will allow you to present the debit or credit card that was used to buy the gift card, so the retailer can look up the purchase transaction number and verify the gift card, Wasz says.
+However, many stores will allow you to present the debit or credit card that was used to buy the gift card, so the retailer can look up the purchase transaction number and locate the gift card number, Davies says.